jane-foxxx/engg1340comp2113/read.md

 # Features to implement:
 Some features implemented fulfill the coding requirements

-1.Generation of random game sets or event
+1. Generation of random game sets or event

    1. use srand() and rand() for initializing the random number generator for key integer in the Caesar cipher

-2.Data structures for storing game status:
+2. Data structures for storing game status:

    1. Initializing one struct to store information of the player